henriquegavabarreto/sokoban/readme.md

 - Lines after the level should not have `#` and will be ignored by the Level Manager when drawing the level

+- Add your own level files to the `/levels` directory.
+Levels will be shown in alphabetical order

 ## Tasks

+- [ ] Update code to current Ruby2d version
 - [ ] Create and add additional sound and music
 - [ ] Create and add additional sprites and animations
 - [ ] Create a parser for different level file formats? (.sok, .xsb, RLE, .tsb, .hsb, .txt, ...?)